jtamez90/hudl/README.md

 ### Setup
 1. Install the requirements above.
 2. Clone the project repo into a folder of your choice.
-3. From the terminal, cd into where you cloned the 'hudl_practice' folder.
+3. From the terminal, cd into where you cloned the 'hudl' folder.
 4. Run `python -m venv venv` to create a virtual environment.
 5. Activate your virtual environment:
     - MacOS: Run `source venv/bin/activate` to enable the virtual environment.